-- 1. The Contracts, transactions and dealings entered into by the Group and its Units during the year ended 31 December 2018 are made in compliance with Shari'a Rules and Principles. - 2.
+- 1. The Contracts, transactions and dealings entered into by the Group and its Units during the year ended 31 December 2019 are made in compliance with Shari'a Rules and Principles. - 2.
 The allocation of profit and charging of losses relating to investment accounts conform to the basis that have been approved by the Units' Shari'a Supervisory Boards in accordance with Shari'a Rules and Principles. - 3.
 All earnings realized from sources or by means prohibited by Islamic Shari'a Rules and Principles have been committed by the Management to dispose it off to Charitable Causes. - 4.
 The attached Zakah calculation was prepared in accordance with the provisions and principles of Islamic Shari'a according to the Net Invested Fund Method in accordance to the Shari'a Standard number (35) and the Financial Accounting Standard number (9) issued by the Accounting and Auditing Organization for Islamic financial Institutions and according to what was approved by the Unified Shari'a Supervisory Board.

-As the General Assembly in its annual meeting conducted on 20 March 2018 empowered the Executive Management of Al Baraka Banking Group to pay an amount of US\$ 3,961,337 as Zakah on behalf of the shareholders deducted from the Retained Earnings for the financial year of 2017.
-The Group has paid and distributed an amount of US\$ 3,875,853.31 to those who's entitled to receive Zakah as per Shari'a boundaries and as approved by Unified Shari'a Board.
-The remaining amount of US\$ 85,483.69 thousand has been allocated to be paid maximum by end of first quarter of 2019.
+As the General Assembly in its annual meeting conducted on 20 March 2019 empowered the Executive Management of Al Baraka Banking Group to pay an amount of US\$ 2,235,005 as Zakah on behalf of the shareholders deducted from the Retained Earnings for the financial year of 2018.
+The Group has paid and distributed an amount of US\$1,865,172 to those who's entitled to receive Zakah as per Shari'a boundaries and as approved by Unified Shari'a Board.
+The remaining amount of US\$ 369,833 has been allocated to be paid maximum by end of first quarter of 2020.

-The Zakah of the Group after eliminating the Zakah paying subsidiaries is US Cent 26 for each 100 shares.
-The Group is not required to pay Zakah on behalf of the shareholders, unless there is a direct empowerment from the general assembly to the Group to pay Zakah on the behalf of the shareholders.
-In case of unavailability of such empowerment, the shareholders should pay their share of Zakah as per the enclosed calculation.
-In case of unavailability of liquidity, it is allowed to postpone the Zakah and become debt until the liquidity become available.
+For the year 2019, the Group is not required to pay Zakah on behalf of the shareholders, unless there is a direct empowerment from the general assembly to the Group to pay Zakah on the behalf of the shareholders.
+Therefore if the shareholders have not empower the Group to pay Zakah, the shareholders have to pay the Zakah related to their shares, which equal to US Cent 19 for each 100 shares.
+In case of unavailability of such empowerment, then the shareholders should pay their share of Zakah as per the enclosed calculation.
+In case of unavailability of liquidity, it is allowed to postponed the Zakah and become debt until the liquidity become available.